Florida State Road 758: History

+SR 758 was designated in the 1980s running from Siesta Key to Interstate 75.
+While Interstate 75 opened through Sarasota in 1981, the Bee Ridge Road interchange did not open until 1982.

+The segment of SR 758 west of US 41 was previously a discontinuous segment of SR 789.
+From 1945 to 1957, present-day Bee Ridge Road was part of SR 72, which then ran down Sawyer Road and Proctor Road toward Arcadia (which was SR 220 prior to the 1945 Florida state road renumbering).
+SR 72 was rerouted along Clark Road and Stickney Point Road around 1957.

 In 2018, Sarasota County accepted the state’s $40 million offer to swap responsibility for several roads (i.e. road swap) in exchange for the state to perform major improvements on River Road, one of the county’s main thoroughfares and vital evacuation routes.
 FDOT handed over the responsibility of a portion of State Road 758, known locally as Siesta Drive and Midnight Pass Road, west of US 41.
 The county will be responsible for ongoing maintenance of those roadways, although the state would still maintain the bridges to Siesta Key.
 The road transfer was completed in September 2020.